ZeroLikviz/godot_plugin-neural-network/README.md

 --------

 TODO:
-- add save/load data functions to the GPUNNET class
-- make more optimizations
+- learn more about reinforcement learning.

  If you find any errors or misunderstandings in this documentation or want to suggest any improvements for this plugin, please report them via GitHub issues